craigwalton/PropertyExplorer/web-app/README.md

   public API to access them.

 ## Data

-Property data are from various online real estate listing sites.
-The data are owned by the respective listing sites and are used here for personal, non-commercial use only.

 The areas I selected are generally Cults and Bieldside.
 Unfortunately, Google Maps does not have 3D tiles further West for Milltimber, Peterculter or Banchory.
 This web app still supports properties in 2D-only areas, but the UX needs some